Saint Nicholas: Veneration and celebrations

-Among Greeks and Italians he is a favorite of sailors, fishermen, ships and sailing.
+Among Greeks and Italians, Saint Nicholas is a favorite of sailors, fishermen, ships and sailing.
 As a result, and over time, he has become the patron saint of several cities which maintain harbours.
 In centuries of Greek folklore, Nicholas was seen as "The Lord of the Sea", often described by modern Greek scholars as a kind of Christianized version of Poseidon.
 In modern Greece, he is still easily among the most recognizable saints and 6 December finds many cities celebrating their patron saint.
 He is also the patron saint of all of Greece and particularly of the Hellenic Navy.

 In the Eastern Orthodox Church, Saint Nicholas's memory is celebrated on almost every Thursday of the year (together with the Apostles) with special hymns to him which are found in the liturgical book known as the Octoechos.
-Soon after the transfer of Saint Nicholas's relics from Myra to Bari, a Russian version of his Life and an account of the transfer of his relics were written by a contemporary to this event.
+Soon after the transfer of Saint Nicholas's relics from Myra to Bari, an East Slavic version of his Life and an account of the transfer of his relics were written by a contemporary to this event.

 Devotional akathists and canons have been composed in his honour, and are frequently chanted by the faithful as they ask for his intercession.
 He is mentioned in the Liturgy of Preparation during the Divine Liturgy (Eastern Orthodox Eucharist) and during the All-Night Vigil.
 Many Orthodox churches will have his icon, even if they are not named after him.
 In Oriental Orthodoxy, the Coptic Church observes the Departure of St. Nicholas on 10 Kiahk, or 10 Taḫśaś in Ethiopia, which corresponds to the Julian Calendar's 6 December and Gregorian Calendar's 19 December.

 Nicholas had a reputation for secret gift-giving, such as putting coins in the shoes of those who left them out for him, a practice celebrated on his feast day, 6 December.
 For those who still observe the Julian calendar the celebration currently takes place thirteen days later than it happens in the Gregorian calendar and Revised Julian calendar.

+In Serbia, the most common Slava (annual ceremony and veneration of a Serbian family's patron saint) is Saint Nicholas' day celebrated on 19 December.

 In Monaco, the Cathedral of Our Lady Immaculate was built from 1874 on the site of St Nicholas's church, founded in 1252.
 A children's Mass is still held on 6 December in the cathedral.